 New Entity

-Select the Object Class that will defin Then select and add any Attributes yo Entity.
+Select the Object Class that will defi Then select and add any Attributes y Entity.

 Select Object Class:

-AFP Server = Configure Filter
+Alias applicationEntity applicationProcess Audit:File Object ≢ = Configure Filter

-Alias)

-applicationEntity

-applicationProcess

-Audit:File Object

-Bindery Object

-Bindery Queue
+Bindery Object Bindery Queue

+Available Attributes for Entity Colostad Attributa a in Entitur

-Available Attributes for Entity: Selected Attributes s in Entity:
+Available Attributes for Entity: Selected Attribute s in Enuty.

-Add Attribute

-- Remove Attribute
+Add Attribute Remove Attribute

 ?
-Back N ext > Einish Cancel
+Back Next > Einish Cancel

-4 Choose the entity's object class and add the attributes you want by double-clicking them in the Available Attributes for Entity list.
-Mandatory attributes are added when you select an Object Class, and you cannot remove them from the Selected Attributes in Entity list.

-TIP: If the entity's object class is not shown in the Select Object Class list, you should update Designer's local schema file by following the steps described in "Updating the Schema Elements List" on page 54.
+- 4 Choose the entity's object class and add the attributes you want by double-clicking them in the Available Attributes for Entity list.
+Mandatory attributes are added when you select an Object Class, and you cannot remove them from the Selected Attributes in Entity list. - TIP: If the entity's object class is not shown in the Select Object Class list, you should update Designer's local schema file by following the steps described in "Updating the Schema Elements List" on page 62. - When you import any attribute into Designer, the directory abstraction layer editor defaults the attribute type to String.
+You must manually modify the attribute type to the correct value. - 5 Click Finish.

 The property page displays for editing.
-For more information, see "Entity Properties" on page 60.
+For more information, see "Entity Properties" on page 68.
 You must deploy the entity before it is available to the User Application.